VisitorsCoverage logo

 8. Your Up-to-Date Passport & Travel Docs

 Make sure your passport and all necessary travel documents, from vaccination cards to visas, are up-to-date.
 Note that some countries require the passport to be effective up to six months AFTER you’re scheduled to return home.
-As we attempt to transition away from pandemic travel, some countries will have different entry requirements.
+Some countries will have different entry requirements.
 Your cruise line can help you ensure that you have everything necessary to enjoy all the ports of call on your itinerary.

 9. Cruise Trip Insurance with Emergency Medical Evacuation